Xacrolyte/dotvfiles/README.md

 You can learn [here](https://wiki.xfce.org/howto/install_new_themes) how to install themes, configure and customise them.

 The themes folder you see in the files goes into `/home/vipulgupta2048/.local/share/themes` and that's about the only installation instructions you will ever need.
 Cycle through the menus of `Window Manager` and `Appearence` to get the theme settings you need.

+## Bluetooth Configuration
+Bluetooth has been a mess since day 1 for me in Xubuntu as none of the devices would get paired **properly** no matter how much I try,

+Try some of these steps or just re-install the distro to save you from wasting your time.

+1. [This blog](https://medium.com/@overcode/fixing-bluetooth-in-ubuntu-pop-os-18-04-d4b8dbf7ddd6) is a life saver.
+2. Or install every single that might be remotely needed  and hope for the best.

+`sudo apt-get install bluez bluez-btsco bluez-cups bluez-dbg bluez-hcidump python-bluez bluewho indicator-bluetooth libbluetooth-dev libbluetooth3 python-gobject python-dbus`

+Usually the blog would do.

 ## Chrome Extensions
 These are essential, I rock a lot of great extensions like Grammarly, Adblock, HTTPS everywhere, The Great Suspender, Dark Mode and many more.
 Get each of them in a neat list to help you with the installation in the folder `chrome-extensions`